AmineF0/autoTrade/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to AUTOtrade's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**AUTOtrade** is a Python-based trading assistant that helps investors make informed decisions by analyzing stocks through multiple data sources.
+It combines web scraping, sentiment analysis, and time series forecasting to generate buy/sell recommendations.

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+The system aggregates data from news sources, Reddit discussions, and historical market data to provide comprehensive market insights through an *intuitive* and *data-driven* approach.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::